proplot-dev/proplot/docs/overview.rst

 This page is meant as the starting point for new users.
 It is populated with links to the :ref:`API reference` and User Guide.
-For a more in-depth perspective, see :ref:`Why proplot?`
+For more in-depth descriptions, see :ref:`Why ProPlot?`.

 Importing proplot
 =================